birthed-by-the-necrophage/bbtnp-hugo-source/content/post/s03e02--tower-assault-ii.md

 ## Stuff that happened on the way to the petri dish

 * Turns out the entrance to the tower is blocked by wizard-led group from the Royal Guard.
 Rather than fight it out in the streets, Flynn uses a new spell to _thunder step_ him and Marvus into the second floor of the tower.
-While the guards are distracted by the thunderclap, Marvus throws down a rope and an invisible Grymbok (ridden Master Blaster-style by an invisible Ovek) climbs up and through a window.
+While the guards are distracted by the thunderclap, Marvus throws down a rope and an invisible Grimbok (ridden Master Blaster-style by an invisible Ovek) climbs up and through a window.

 * FIRST FLOOR: Skipped entirely as a result of the teleport shenanigans.
 This deprives the party of a fun time with an old-school puzzle trap.